-At its basic level art marketing is a systematized process of creating awareness and interest for an artist or artwork that leads to a desire to engage the artist, gallery, or company, to own its products, use its services, or all of the above.
+At its basic level, art marketing is a systematized process of creating awareness and interest for an artist or artwork that leads to a desire to engage the artist, gallery, or company, to own its products, use its services, or all of the above.
 Businesses, large and small, use marketing to communicate their offerings, promote their brands, identify new prospects, and strengthen bonds with existing customers.

-Marketing can be complex and sophisticated requiring a lot of knowledge and learning as evidenced by most large companies seeking advanced degrees for entry-level marketing positions.
-Fortunately, to be successful marketing your art, an MBA in marketing is not required.
+Marketing can be complicated and sophisticated requiring a lot of knowledge and learning as evidenced by most large companies seeking advanced degrees for entry-level marketing positions.
+Fortunately, to be successful in marketing your art, an MBA in marketing is not required.
 By reading blogs such as this, and being a student of the art business, you can learn how to utilize the same tactics bestselling artists use.

 What you need are the desire to be successful, the willingness to reach out of your comfort zone, the ability to apply relatively easy-to-use marketing tools, and the organizational skills to accomplish simple, practical marketing plans.
 On the business side, your art career success is about identifying your goals, your strengths, and the best marketing methods to use.
 That done, then diligently, routinely applying those methods to achieve your goals.

 Art Must Be Seen to Be Sold.

 Successful art marketing is essential to succeed as an artist.
 It is about developing a systematic method of getting your art seen and sold.
 The truth about art, or any product for that matter, is that unless people are aware of it, no one will buy it.
 Imagine if Apple created the iPod but failed to let anyone know it was available.
 They would have a near-revolutionary product with no sales.
 To thrive, you have to sell art and to do that; you have to get your work seen.